AdGuard VPN is a rare find. Here's why

-11. Secure streaming
+10. Secure streaming

-Streaming services don't like VPNs for obvious reasons: according to statistics, about 20% of users install a VPN mainly to watch shows, TV shows and movies bypassing geo-blocking.
+Streaming services don't like VPNs for obvious reasons: according to statistics, about 20% of users install a VPN mainly to watch shows, TV shows, and movies, bypassing geo-blocking.
 That's why streaming platforms tend to do everything they can to track VPN traffic and block it.

 We don't endorse the use of AdGuard VPN to bypass copyright regulations.

-12. Dark mode
+11. Dark mode

-AdGuard VPN is currently available as a desktop app for macOS and Windows, mobile app for iOS and Android, and as a browser extension for Chrome, Firefox, and Edge.
+AdGuard VPN is currently available as a desktop app for macOS and Windows, mobile app for iOS and Android, and as a browser extension for Chrome, Firefox, Opera, and Edge.
 Give it a try and feel free to drop us a line about your experience by leaving a review in a relevant app store or joining the discussion on any platform.